Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Analysis of Nominal Fall Prediction Algorithm on Omnidirectional Faults

 In \cite{ref:mungai2024fall}, the critical fault classifier demonstrated impressive results by detecting abrupt and incipient faults, achieving an average lead time of 1.52 seconds, an average response time of 0.44 seconds, and an average false positive rate of 0 when evaluated on unsafe trajectories derived in a similar manner to its training set.
 We refer to these results as \textbf{in-distribution results}.

-When assessed on a broader range of abrupt and incipient critical faults, as described in the previous section, the classifier achieves an average response time comparable to the in-distribution results, as shown in Table \ref{tab:classifier_on_normal_and_angled_pushes}.
+When assessed on the broader range of abrupt and incipient critical faults, the classifier achieves an average response time comparable to the in-distribution results, as shown in Table \ref{tab:classifier_on_normal_and_angled_pushes}.
 While its average lead times decrease by 0.17s and 0.09s for non-angled and angled critical faults, respectively, the corresponding average false positive rates also rise to 0.08 for both cases.
 This indicates a decline in the nominal critical fault classifier's performance.
-This decline in performance is particularly apparent for side pushes, as the false positive rates for critical faults applied to the sides of the robot are on average 0.13 for both angled and non-angled critical faults, whereas for torso-based critical faults, the rates are 0.02 and 0.04 for non-angled and angled forces, respectively.
+This decline in performance is particularly apparent for side pushes, as the false positive rates for critical faults applied to the sides of the robot are on average 0.13 for both angled and non-angled critical faults, whereas for critical faults introduced to the torso, the rates are 0.02 and 0.04 for non-angled and angled forces, respectively.
 These results align with expectations, as the model's training data primarily focuses on faults introduced along the sagittal plane and does not adequately capture the variability of side or angled faults.